giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 ## Credential secrets explained

 Credentials are stored in the management cluster in the form of a `Secret` resource.

+In the `metadata`, credential secrets _must_ provide the `giantswarm.io/managed-by: credentiald` and `app: credentiald` labels.
+We also _recommend_ to choose a resource name starting with `credential-`.

+The `data` part contains the cloud provider credentials that should be used.
+The format here differs slightly between cloud providers.

+{{< tabs >}}
+{{< tab title="AWS" >}}

 Here is an example for AWS:

 ```yaml
 apiVersion: v1